muhammednlfrk/e-commerce/README.md

-# E-Commerce Websit - ASP.NET Core MVC
+# E-Commerce Website - ASP.NET Core MVC

-A basic e-commerce system that developed with ASP.NET Core MVC.
+A basic e-commerce system that developed with ASP.NET Core MVC with DDD and CQRS pattern.